 I had a solar feed-in tariff arrangement with Urth Energy.
 Will I have a feed-in tariff arrangement with my new retailer?

 Under some feed-in schemes, minimum feed-in tariff amounts are mandated.
 Your new retailer will determine your eligibility for feed-in tariffs based on information they receive from your distributor.
+To preserve your eligibility, you should ensure that your name remains on the electricity account for your premises.

 For customers who are currently receiving 44 cents for the Queensland Solar Bonus Scheme feed-in tariff (noting you may also be receiving an amount in addition to this from your retailer), you will continue to receive the 44 cents provided ongoing eligibility requirements are met (https://www.dews.qld.gov.au/energy-water-home/electricity/solar-bonus-scheme/feed-in-tariffs).